-CST-130-20, Intro to Microcomputer Applications (FA14)
+CST-130 Introduction to Microcomputer Applications

-2. Discover the primary functions of major operating systems, and use the major operating system utilities.
+- Discover the primary functions of major operating systems, and use the major operating system utilities.

-3. Study the principles and requirements for protection of data assets that are created and/or processed on microcomputers.
+- Study the principles and requirements for protection of data assets that are created and/or processed on microcomputers.

-4. Understand the processes required to use microcomputer program packages as problem-solving and decision-making tools.
+- Describe the processes required to use microcomputer program packages as problem-solving and decision-making tools.

-Numerous Lab exercises
+- Numerous Lab exercises

-One Independent project
+- One Independent project

-One Research abstract
+- One Research abstract

-Memory stick and other location to store electronic files
+- The course requires the student to have a Memory stick and other location to store electronic files

-This course requires heavy the use of Joule, Email, Internet, and Office 2010 (Word, Excel, PowerPoint, Access).
+- This course requires heavy the use of Joule, email, Internet, and Office 2010 (Word, Excel, PowerPoint, Access).
 These tools are available in the Notre Dame labs in Rice Hall.
 Students must be able to access Internet and email.